 The Contract Performance Unit of Vaya Health assures that the provision of service to our members meets the highest standard of quality, while also working collaboratively with our Provider Network.

 MCOs are required by statute (NC GS § 122C-111) to monitor public mental health, intellectual/developmental disability and substance abuse services.
 Types of monitoring conducted by the Contract Performance Unit of Vaya Health are listed below.
 Any provider offering services to Vaya Health members is subject to monitoring.

 Vaya Health conducts multiple types of provider monitoring activities.
 For your reference, tools for specific reviews are listed below.

-A review that is conducted immediately to assess the health and safety of our members
+A review that is conducted as soon as possible to assess the health and safety of our members.

 The Block Grant Review is conducted annually to ensure compliance with the requirements of 45 CFR Part 96, Subpart I, the Substance Abuse Prevention and Treatment Block Grant (SAPTBG) and of 42 USC Part B, Subpart I, Block Grants for Community Mental Health Services (CMHBG).
 Block Grant monitoring consists of a review of multiple programs.
 It also includes record reviews for specific service requirements.

 Vaya Health providers are required to participate in the NC-TOPPS system as outlined by the NC-TOPPS guidelines.
 NC-TOPPS interviews collect vital information about the people served by the North Carolina mental health and substance use system.
 Vaya Health providers are expected to maintain a 90% compliance rating on submission of NC-TOPPS interviews as outlined on the NC-TOPPS Website.